 In addition to medicine, a diversity of other health careers offer their own challenges and rewards.
 Sweet Briar alumnae have become physical therapists, nurses, dentists, podiatrists, public health professionals, chiropractors and genetic counselors.

 Most of these professions require additional education beyond Sweet Briar, and they vary in the undergraduate preparation they require.
-Whether you know exactly what you want to do within the health field, or are uncertain what would be a good fit for you, meet early with Dr. Davies, our health science careers advisor.
+Whether you know exactly what you want to do within the health field, or are uncertain what would be a good fit for you, meet early with our health science careers advisor.

 I want to become a veterinarian.